Wan Qian

 Wan Qian (万茜, born 14 May 1982), also known as Regina Wan, is a Chinese actress and singer.
 She won Golden Horse Award for Best Supporting Actress for the 2014 Taiwanese film Paradise in Service and the Beijing College Student Film Festival for Best Actress for the 2016 film The Insanity.
+In 2025, she won Golden Goblet Award for Best Actress at the 27th Shanghai International Film Festival for her performance in the film Wild Nights, Tamed Beasts.

 Early life

 Wan Qian was born in Heshan District, Yiyang, Hunan.
 She was heavily influenced by her father when she was young.
 During her childhood, her father always took her to practice vocally, cultivating her love of singing.

 A haphazard chance made her enroll into the acting undergraduate program at the Shanghai Theatre Academy (STA).
 During her student life at the Shanghai Theatre Academy, she represented STA as the leading actress to join the international theatre festivals that were held in Romania, Hong Kong and the United States.
 After graduation, she was recruited into a record company in Beijing.